COVID-19 vaccinations and the workplace

-At this stage, no other Australian state or territory has issued public health orders enabling employers to require their employees to be vaccinated against coronavirus.
+At this stage, only Queensland and WA have issued public health orders or directions enabling employers to require their employees to be vaccinated against coronavirus.
 This may change.
-We will update our information if new public health orders are issued.
+We will update our information if new public health orders or directions are issued.

 For more information, see Can an employer require an employee to be vaccinated?